 Historic Artifacts

-From everyday household items to exquisitely crafted period furniture, Black Creek Pioneer Village is home to one of Ontario’s richest and most varied collections of authentic 19th-century artifacts, making it an antique lover’s delight.
+From everyday household items to exquisitely crafted period furniture, the Village at Black Creek is home to one of Ontario’s richest and most varied collections of authentic 19th-century artifacts, making it an antique lover’s delight.

-old books on a shelf at Black Creek Pioneer Village
+old books on a shelf at the Village at Black Creek

 Originally focused on agricultural items, the collection has expanded to encompass archival materials, domestic artifacts, books, fine art, furniture, machinery, textiles and tools.
 Many have a close association with the history of Toronto and York Region.

-cabinet making tool at Black Creek Pioneer Village
+cabinet making tool at the Village at Black Creek

-The Black Creek Pioneer Village collection has two notable areas of strength:
+The Village collection at Black Creek has two notable areas of strength:

 • Toys: the Percy Band Toy Collection of over 2,000 pieces.